Worried how applying make-up will affect your sensitive skin? Here we reveal our top tips for safely applying make-up to delicate complexions.

 1) CLEANSE YOUR COMPLEXION

 Make-up should only be applied to clean skin.
-Soothe the skin by applying our scent and alcohol-free cleanser to the skin using small circular motions.
-Remove the cleanser with warm water or cotton wool and then prime the skin for make-up with our Hydrating Firming Serum or Scent Free 24 Hr Cream.
+Soothe the skin by applying our scent and ethyl alcohol-free cleanser to the skin using small circular motions.
+Remove the cleanser with warm water or cotton wool and then prime the skin for make-up with our unscented face cream.

 Try to avoid using face wipes.
 Whilst convenient to use, these can contain skin-drying alcohol which can have a drying effect, and also acts as a solvent, enabling otherwise inactive substances to cross the skin/blood barrier and enter the body.